BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 ### Other relays of honorable mention

 Here are some other relays, not known to the simulator proper.
-See the main NXSYS helpfile for explanation of the Vital/Non-vital distinction.
+See the main NXSYS helpfile for explanation of the Vital/Non-vital distinction, and the logic document for even more.

 |Relay|Semantics|
 |-----|----------|